 Dubbed “Operation Overlord,” the invasion of Normandy – the largest seaborne invasion in history – was planned by President Franklin D. Roosevelt and British Prime Minister Winston Churchill, and conducted under the leadership of Supreme Allied Commander General Dwight D. Eisenhower, who was inducted posthumously as a Churchill Fellow at the Museum's dedication on May 7, 1969.

 D-Day marked a decisive turning point in WWII and changed the course of history because the invasion helped liberate France from the Nazis, and less than a year later, on May 7, 1945, Germany surrendered.

-Also taking part in the ceremony will be retired four-star U.S. Army Retired General Frank J. Grass, of Arlington, VA, and a native of Arnold, MO.
+Also taking part in the ceremony was retired four-star U.S. Army Retired General Frank J. Grass, of Arlington, VA, and a native of Arnold, MO.
 He is a former member of the Joint Chiefs of Staff, who oversaw Army and Air National Guard personnel, and served as a military adviser to the President, Secretary of Defense, and National Security Council during the Obama Administration.
 He also was the Department of Defense's official channel of communication to Governors and State Adjutants General on all matters pertaining to the National Guard.

 “During World War II, more than 16 million Americans served in the U.S. military, with 405,399 killed or missing in action, and more than 671,000 were wounded,” said Timothy Riley, the Sandra L. and Monroe E. Trout Director and Chief Curator of America’s National Churchill Museum.
 “The importance of the D-Day campaign cannot be overstated.
 It was the turning point in the liberation of France and ultimately ensured Allied victory in Europe.”